CSC207-UofT/course-project-team-scouts/phase1/progress_report.md

 ### Daniel

+Worked on written materials, including the updated specification and walkthrough, the design document, and the progress report.
+Decided on a packaging strategy and refactored all classes to adhere to the strategy.
+Performed other miscellaneous refactoring and reformatting of code (eliminating duplicated code, renaming for styling, etc.), and added documenation where it was missing.
+Wrote tests for `TeamStatsCalculator`, fixed broken tests, and increased overall line coverage.

 ### Kaartik

 Implemented the Factory Design Pattern along with Aditya while working on the `Player`, `Defender`, `Midfielder`, `Defender`, `Goalkeeper` and `PlayerFactory` classes (where we also overcame the issue of coupling different subpositions of a position into one).
 Also helped in `Builder` class, and wrote documentation for it.
 Wrote documentation for design principles, Factory Design Pattern and Builder Design pattern.
-Wrote a couple of tests for Player Class.
+Wrote a couple of tests for `Player` Class.

 ### Matthew